 The preamble consisting of P symbol groups shall be transmitted times.

+For NTN TDD operation with frame structure 1, a preamble repetition unit shall be fully transmitted within the 8 consecutive uplink subframes of the 90 ms interval described in clause 4.4, whereas the transmission of a preamble repetition unit that is partially or not within the 8 conseccutive uplink subframes shall be postponed until the next 8 consecutive uplink subframes of the 90 ms interval.

 For frame structure type 2, when an invalid uplink subframe overlaps the transmission of G symbol groups without a gap, the G symbol groups are dropped.
 For frame structure type 2, the transmission of G symbol groups are aligned with the subframe boundary.

 The transmission of a random-access preamble, if triggered by the MAC layer, is restricted to certain time and frequency resources.